fullstackleo777/parrot-os-fine-tuning/add-exfat-to-gparted.md

 ### 4. Unmount the Partition Before Formatting

 Make sure the partition you are trying to format is **unmounted**.
 GParted will gray out certain options if the partition is currently mounted.
-To unmount:
+To unmount.

 - Right-click the partition in GParted.
 - Select **"Unmount"** (if this option is available).